-This medium contains Malachite green which serves as an inhibitor and also as pH indicator.
-Lincomycin, Cycloheximide and Nalidixic acid along with malachite green prevents growth of the majority of contaminants surviving decontamination of the specimen while encouraging earliest possible growth of Mycobacteria.
+This medium contains Penicillin and Nalidixic acid which along with malachite green prevents growth of the majority of contaminants surviving decontamination of the specimen while encouraging earliest possible growth of Mycobacteria.
+RNA acts as stimulant and help to increase the isolation rate of Mycobacteria.
 Do not add glycerol to the medium if bovine or other glycerophobic strains are to be cultured.
-Formation of blue zone indicates a decrease in pH by gram-positive contaminants and yellow zones of dye destruction by gram-negative bacilli.
+Malachite green serves as an inhibitor and also as pH indicator.
+Formation of blue zone indicates a decrease in pH by gram-positive contaminants (e.g. Streptococci) and yellow zones of dye destruction by gram-negative bacilli.
 Proteolytic contaminants cause localized or complete digestion of medium.
-LCN Supplement contains cycloheximide, lincomycin and nalidixic acid.
-Cyclohemide suppresses the growth of saprophytic organisms, Lincomycin inhibits gram positive organisms while nalidixic acid inhibits gram negative organisms in clinical samples.